 Hungry or Just Greedy?

-Another aspect of this kind of problem you need to consider is whether your dog is hungry or just greedy.
+Another aspect of this problem you must consider is whether your dog is hungry or greedy.
 To tackle this, you could offer your cockapoo a harder-to-eat treat like a bone to chew on.
-These take longer for your dog to work through and while they are working through the bone, their serotonin levels increase which can relax them.
+These take longer for your dog to work through, and their serotonin levels increase while working through the bone, which can relax them.